dogweather/forkful/content/en/swift/strings/deleting-characters-matching-a-pattern.md

   \ of characters from a string based on a defined pattern, like digits or\u2026"
 lastmod: '2024-03-13T22:45:00.381727-06:00'
 model: gpt-4-1106-preview
-summary: "Deleting characters matching a pattern means removing specific sequences\
-  \ of characters from a string based on a defined pattern, like digits or\u2026"
+summary: Deleting characters matching a pattern means removing specific sequences of characters from a string based on a defined pattern, like digits or punctuation.
 title: Deleting characters matching a pattern
 weight: 5
 ---